drazioti/papers/README.md

 **J14.** Attacking (EC)DSA With Partially Known Multiples of Nonces, To appear in Information and Computation, Elsevier (with M. Adamoudis and D. Poulakis).

-**J15.** Message recovery attack to NTRU using a lattice independent from the public key, To appear in Advances in Mathematics of Communications, Amer.
+**J15.** Message recovery attack to NTRU using a lattice independent from the public key, Advances in Mathematics of Communications vol.19 No.1, 2025, p.
+109-125, Amer.
 Inst. of Math.
 Sciences, (with M. Adamoudis).
 [The version contained within this repository differs from the one published in the journal.]

-**J16.** Descent methods for studying integer points on $y^{p}=f(x)g(x),$ for $p$ odd prime.
-To appear in Houston Journal of Mathematics.
+**J16.** Descent methods for studying integer points on $y^p = f(x)g(x),$ for $p$ odd prime, pp. 173–182., Houston Journal of Mathematics, Volume 50, No. 1, 2024, Pages 173-182.

-**J17.** Attacking (EC)DSA Scheme With Ephemeral Keys Sharing Specific Bits.Theoretical Computer Science, Vol. 1001, June 2024, Elsevier, 2024 (with M.Adamoudis and D. Poulakis).
+**J17.** Attacking (EC)DSA Scheme With Ephemeral Keys Sharing Specific Bits.
+Theoretical Computer Science, Vol. 1001, June 2024, Elsevier, 2024 (with M.Adamoudis and D. Poulakis).

 **J18.** Cryptographic Primitives based on Compact Knapsack, J. of information security and applications, Volume 83, Elsevier, 2024,arXiv:2303.08973,doi:j.jisa.2024.103781(with George S. Rizos).

 **J19.** A Parallel Algorithm for the Inversion of Matrices with Simultaneously Diagonalizable Blocks, Computers & Mathematics with Applications, Volume 174, 15 November 2024, Pages 340-351, Elsevier (with D. S. Lazaridis and N. L. Tsitsas).

-**J20.** Descent methods for studying integer points on $y^p = f(x)g(x),$ for $p$ odd prime, pp. 173–182., Houston Journal of Mathematics, Volume 50, No. 1, 2024, Pages 173-182.

 ## Conferences